 Scorpion stings are painful but rarely life-threatening.
-Young children, and sometimes the very old, are most at risk of serious complications.
+Young children and older adults are most at risk of serious complications.

 In the United States, the bark scorpion, found mainly in the desert Southwest, is the only scorpion species with venom potent enough to cause severe symptoms.
 Worldwide, only about 30 of the estimated 1,500 species of scorpions produce venom toxic enough to be fatal.
-But with millions of scorpion stings occurring each year, often in areas with a lack of access to medical care, deaths due to scorpion stings are a significant public health problem in parts of Mexico, South America, North Africa, the Middle East and India.
+But with more than a million scorpion stings taking place each year, deaths from these stings are a significant public health problem in areas where access to medical care is limited.

-Signs and symptoms at the site of the sting may include:
+Signs and symptoms at the site of a scorpion sting may include:

 - Pain, which can be intense